Design thinking strategy is having an impact on businesses everywhere. Here’s how.

 Collaboration means engaging with people with different perspectives and potentially develop new ideas to problems.
 Some business groups call this “collective expertise.”
 This kind of design thinking influence leads to strategic innovation company-wide.

 One huge benefit of design thinking is that it is focused on the end-user.
 Whether it’s about developing a new technology or new project management process, defining who’ll be using the business solution is key to understanding exactly how to develop it.
 This is helpful in plenty of other business contexts.
-For instance, when executives think about employee benefits and perks, they can’t think of it from a financial or operations standpoint like many executives in most business situations – they must think about it from the employees’ viewpoint and how it will affect them, as the need users.
+For instance, when executives think about employee benefits and perks, they can’t think of it from a financial or operations standpoint like many executives in most business situations – they must think about it from the employees’ viewpoint and how it will affect them, as the users.

 Designers are used to pitching work to clients or marketers who turn it down or request changes for whatever reason.
 This kind of “produce and change” mentality can benefit businesses in other ways.
 Designers pursue their ideas and accept input along the way to help their ideas take shape and become fully realized.
 This is incredibly useful in businesses, big and small.